MicrosoftDocs/visualstudio-docs/docs/workflow-designer/writeline-activity-designer.md

 ### The WriteLine Properties

 The following table shows the <xref:System.Activities.Statements.WriteLine> properties and describes how they are used in the designer.
-These properties can be edited in property grid and some of them can be edited on Workflow Designerdesigner surface.
+These properties can be edited in property grid and some of them can be edited on Workflow Designer surface.

 |Property Name|Required|Usage|
 |-------------------|--------------|-----------|